top of page

 The Numbers

-The first metric to investigate is the return on invested capital (ROIC).
-Our criterion requires a 10-year history with all figures exceeding 10% annually.
-Genmab has consistently delivered a ROIC above 10% over the past decade, demonstrating the company's quality and operational efficiency.
-ROIC has usually been relatively stable between 15% and 20% with a few outliers.
-ROIC decreased in 2023 and reached its second-lowest level in the past ten years, which some might find concerning.
-However, the reason for this decline is that operating expenses increased significantly in 2023 due to the launch of Epkinly (one of their therapies) in the United States and Japan.
-Management expects that operating expenses will decrease in 2024, which should lead to a higher ROIC.
+The first number we will look into is the return on invested capital, also known as ROIC.
+We want to see a 10-year history, with all numbers exceeding 10% in each year.
+Genmab has consistently delivered a ROIC above 10% over the past decade, reflecting the company’s quality and operational efficiency.
+Over most of this period, ROIC has remained relatively stable between 15% and 20%, with only a few deviations.
+In 2023, ROIC dipped below 15%, marking its second-lowest level in the past ten years.
+While this might raise concerns, the decline was driven by a significant increase in operating expenses related to the launch of Epkinly in the United States and Japan.
+Importantly, Genmab managed to improve its ROIC again in 2024, signaling a strong recovery and disciplined capital allocation.

 Finally, we will analyze the free cash flow.
 Free cash flow, in short, refers to the cash that a company generates after covering its operating expenses and capital expenditures.
 I use levered free cash flow margin because I believe that margins provide a better understanding of the numbers.
 Free cash flow yield refers to the amount of free cash flow per share that a company is expected to generate in relation to its market value per share.
 It is not surprising that Genmab has managed to deliver positive free cash flow every year over the past decade.
-Although there have been years where free cash flow has decreased, it is very encouraging that free cash flow reached an all-time high in 2023.
-The levered free cash flow margin has also consistently been high, and while it hasn't reached 60% since 2020, a levered free cash flow margin of more than 42% is still impressive.
-This is especially noteworthy considering that the 42% margin Genmab delivered in 2023 is almost double the figures from the two previous years.
-The free cash flow yield is higher than the ten-year average, indicating that Genmab shares are trading at a good valuation.
-However, we will revisit this aspect later in the analysis.
+While there have been years where free cash flow declined, it is very encouraging that free cash flow reached an all-time high in 2024.
+The levered free cash flow margin has also remained consistently high.
+Although it has not exceeded 60% since 2020, maintaining a margin above 35% is still impressive.
+The levered free cash flow yield decreased in 2024, but this is not a cause for concern as it was primarily due to the acquisition of ProfoundBio.
+Genmab has a clear capital allocation strategy for its free cash flow.
+The first priority is to accelerate the development of its high-impact, late-stage programs - EPKINLY, Rina-S, and Acasunlimab - through investments in Phase III clinical trials.
+The company is also committed to maximizing the success of its commercialized medicines, as these investments are expected to generate meaningful revenue by the end of the decade.
+The second priority is pursuing targeted business development and mergers & acquisitions to strengthen its pipeline.
+The third priority is returning capital to shareholders through share repurchases, with plans to buy back 1,9 million shares.
+Genmab believes this approach strikes the right balance between fueling revenue growth and enhancing shareholder value, and I tend to agree.
+The free cash flow yield is currently at its highest level in the past decade, suggesting that the shares are trading at a very attractive valuation.
+However, we will revisit valuation later in the analysis.

 Debt

 Another important aspect to consider is debt.
-It is crucial to assess whether a business has a manageable level of debt that can be repaid within a period of three years, which is determined by dividing the total long-term debt by earnings.
+It is crucial to assess whether a business has a manageable level of debt that can be repaid within three years, which is determined by dividing total long-term debt by earnings.
 Upon analyzing Genmab's financials, it is evident that the company has no debt.
-Therefore, debt is not a concern when considering an investment in Genmab.
+Therefore, debt is not a concern when evaluating an investment in Genmab.

 Risks